Haide · free tool

 Every quarter, three or four data sources move the picture of how AI search actually works: Kevin Indig's analysis of 1.2 million ChatGPT answers, RESONEO's reverse engineering of GPT-5 and Claude, Cloudflare's report on which crawlers reach which sites, and our own server-log work with clients across SaaS and eCommerce.
 Each source produces a few specific, actionable rules.
 None of them, on their own, are a checklist.

-We assembled the 37 checks because that's what we needed internally — a single document that survives the next platform shift and tells a non-specialist exactly what to do, why, and in what order.
-Tier 3 first (the technical foundation), then Tier 1 (how AI reads the page), then Tier 4 (so you can measure), then Tier 2 (the slowest, highest-leverage tier).
+We assembled the 67 checks because that's what we needed internally — a single document that survives the next platform shift and tells a non-specialist exactly what to do, why, and in what order.
+Tier 5 (the 10-minute industry calibration) sets weighting, Tier 3 fixes the technical foundation, Tier 1 covers how AI reads the page, Tier 4 makes progress measurable, and Tier 2 carries the slowest but highest-leverage compounding work.

 Made public for the same reason Signal Check is public: seeing the checklist applied to your own site is more useful than any pitch deck we could write.
 Use it on your domain.
 Use it on a competitor's.
 Print the PDF and pin it above the desk of whoever owns the website.